 Data Recovery Prices.
-Our prices range from $150 for the simplest recoveries to $500 plus parts for the most complex*.
+Our prices range from $350 for most recoveries to $500 plus parts for the most complex*.
 (Prices for backing up or transferring user data from drives that are healthy (but unreadable because of Windows problems) are posted in the Computer Repairs section.)

 What’s the process?

 The following describes how the assessment and data recovery processes work.

 The user phones, discusses the problem and schedules an appointment to drop off the hard drive for assessment.
 We determine the cause of the problem, what data can be recovered, and what the recovery would cost.
 A list of recoverable files is e-mailed to the customer and they decide whether or not the cost is acceptable.
 If the cost is not acceptable, the customer picks up their drive and there is no charge.

 If the cost is acceptable, the customer drops off a “transfer drive” with sufficient free space to accommodate the recovered data, an invoice is prepared and paid, and we copy the recovered data to the transfer drive.
 The transfer drive is picked up and we are done.
 The original drive is normally donated for recycling.